numba/numba/docs/source/architecture.rst

 Targets
 =======

-Each target implementation has two context:
+Each target implementation has two contexts:

-* a type context
+* a typing context
 * a codegen context

-The type context is equivalent to a C header file.
+The typing context is equivalent to a C header file.
 The codegen context is equivalent to a C source file.
 This allows the same typing rules to be shared across multiple targets, while each of them has a different implementation.